History

 Family Home

 Over the next several years, the demand for Christ-centered counseling greatly increased.
-LFS grew its professional Christ-centered counseling exponentially, from employing two part-time counselors in 1984 to 10 full-time counselors in 2003.
+Lutheran Family Service grew its professional Christ-centered counseling exponentially, from employing two part-time counselors in 1984 to 10 full-time counselors in 2003.
 Residential services to adults with mental retardation were initiated, with group homes built in Atlantic and Storm Lake in 1984 and 1985, respectively.
 These services expanded, not with the building of more homes but with the organization of programs in Buena Vista, Benton and Webster Counties to support individuals with mental retardation and/or mental illness living independently in their own homes.
 Staffing in this area of ministry grew from one staff person in 1985 to a high of 28 in 2002.
 As always, pro-life ministries serving women experiencing an unplanned pregnancy and couples seeking to adopt children continued to be provided statewide.

 Baby in Bath